friendly-bits/geoip-shell/README.md

 <details><summary>Read more:</summary>

-- Supports the 'ipdeny' source which provides compacted ip lists (useful for embedded devices with limited memory).
+- Supports the 'ipdeny' source which provides aggregated ip lists (useful for embedded devices with limited memory).
 - Implements smart update of ip lists via data timestamp checks, which avoids unnecessary downloads and reconfiguration of the firewall.
 - With nftables, utilizes native nftables sets which allows to create efficient firewall rules with thousands of ip ranges.
 - With iptables, utilizes the ipset utility which allows to create efficient firewall rules with thousands of ip ranges.
 - List parsing and validation are implemented through efficient regex processing which is very quick even on slow embedded CPU's.
-- Scripts are only active for a short time when invoked either directly by the user or by a cron job.
+- Scripts are only active for a short time when invoked either directly by the user or by the init script/reboot cron job.

 </details>

 ### **User-friendliness**:
-- Installation is easy, doesn't require many complex command line arguments and normally takes a very short time.
+- Installation is easy and normally takes a very short time.

 <details><summary>Read more:</summary>

-- Extensive documentation, including detailed installation and usage guides.
+- Good command line interface and useful console messages.
-- To simplify the installation procedure, implements autodetection of local subnets and WAN interfaces (if any).
+- Extensive and (usually) up-to-date documentation.
-- Comes with an *uninstall script which completely removes the suite and geoip firewall rules.
+- Comes with an *uninstall script which completely removes the suite and the geoip firewall rules.
 No restart is required.
 - Sane settings are applied during installation by default, but also lots of command-line options for advanced users or for special corner cases are provided.
 - Pre-installation, provides a utility _(check-ip-in-source.sh)_ to check whether specific ip addresses you might want to blacklist or whitelist are indeed included in the list fetched from the source (RIPE or ipdeny).
 - Post-installation, provides a utility (symlinked to _'geoip-shell'_) for the user to change geoip config (turn geoip on or off, add or remove country codes, change the cron schedule etc).